About the Program

 - Harvested and sold more than 100,000 pounds of freshly grown produce at farm stands and in neighborhoods identified as food deserts through nutrition benefit programs (Illinois Link cards, senior coupons, and Women, Infants, and Children, or WIC, vouchers)

 - Educated more than 400 moms at six WIC clinics on the power of plants to help keep their babies healthy

 - Trained more than 120 ambassadors (former staff, interns, and trainees) to build their own programs in communities all across the nation, teaching about the power of plants to sustain and enrich life

 - Collaborated with more than 35 community partners, including the Lake County Forest Preserve District, the Chicago Park District, NeighborSpace, Chicago Public Schools, After School Matters, Neighborhood Housing Services of Chicago, Lawndale Christian Health Center, and the Quad Communities Development Corporation

 - Presented the Youth Farm’s service-learning model at dozens of local and national events

 - Been recognized as a national best practices youth development program by the Institute for Museum and Library Services (IMLS) and by the Pathways Project, an initiative of the Family Resiliency Center at the University of Illinois, Urbana-Champaign.

-“The teens in this program come away with real-world work experience, a great deal of learning, and the ability to make a positive impact in their communities,” said Angela Mason, the Garden’s Windy City Harvest director.
+“The teens in this program come away with real-world work experience, a great deal of learning, and the ability to make a positive impact in their communities,” said Angela Mason, associate vice president of urban agriculture/Windy City Harvest at the Garden.
 “While weeding, watering, planting, and harvesting, they learn about being part of a team.
 And they take pride in shaping the farm from the ground up.”